industrial-optimization-group/DesdeoInterface/README.md

     * The user could define the problem and then start the interface with the problem and the interface could take care of rest
     * i.e check nimbusinterface or RPMinterface
 * Connecting microcontrollers (components) to master and sending the data from slaves to python might be difficult
+    * How will each microcontroller know what component it is?
+Like a button or a rotary encoder?
     * Slave sends to master -> master sends to python